Become a Golli customer

 - Parties are identified based on the GLN number or the OVT code.

 - The customer is responsible for entering the basic product information into the Service.
-The Service Provider enters the product information for the customers of the Synkka product information bank.
-The entered information is not checked in the Service, so it is important that the customer carefully maintains all information the customer enters or produces.
+The entered information is not checked in the Service, so it is important that the customer carefully maintains all information he enters or produces.

 - The customer is responsible for any damage and costs incurred due to incorrect product information.

-- The customer must have a working internet connection, printers (including accessories) for printing container address labels and waybills, and the customer must have the appropriate terminal device(s) for using the Service.
+- The customer shall have a working internet connection, printers (including accessories) for printing container address labels and waybills, and the customer shall have the appropriate terminal device(s) for using the Service.
 In addition, the customer is responsible for the required telecommunication connections, software necessary for using the Service, equipment and its maintenance, and any costs related to the aforementioned items.

 - The customer uses the Service either through the web user interface, or through an integration between its own ERP system and the standard (message) interfaces of the service.
 No customer-specific adaptations or message transformations are implemented in the Service.

 - Customers using an integration are responsible for testing the functioning of the integration via the Truugo service (or an equivalent service).
 The Service Provider makes the integration testing platform used at the given time available to the customer for a testing period of at most 30 days.
-In addition, the Service Provider offers the customer a maximum of 3 hours of integration support through its own system supplier.
-After this, the customer is responsible for all integration and testing activities related to the use of the Service, and for any additional costs and any errors in the Service caused by the said activities.
+Customer is responsible for all integration and testing activities related to the use of the Service, and for any additional costs and any errors in the Service caused by the said activities.

 3. Customer’s rights